-Over the last year, the work carried out and/or published on the project was focused on: (i) better understanding of the selection principles for swelling agents, (ii) elaboration of new procedures for the synthesis of FDU-12; (iii) optimization of the synthesis of large-pore SBA-15; (iv) application of the micelle expander selection principles to periodic mesoporous organosilicas (PMOs), and (v) application of the micelle expander selection principles to hollow single-micelle-templated silica and organosilica nanoparticles, (iv) improvement in understanding of nanoscale structures of surfactant-templated materials, and (v) the use of silicas prepared in the presence of judiciously selected swelling agents as supports for well-defined polymer brushes in the mesopores.
+Over the last year, the work carried out and/or published on the project was focused on: (i) better understanding of the selection principles for swelling agents, (ii) application of the micelle expander selection principles to periodic mesoporous organosilicas (PMOs), (iii) application of the micelle expander selection principles to hollow single-micelle-templated silica and organosilica nanoparticles, (iv) improvement in understanding of nanoscale structures of surfactant-templated materials, and (v) the use of silicas prepared in the presence of judiciously selected swelling agents as supports for well-defined polymer brushes in the mesopores.

 A significant effort was devoted to the improvement of the understanding of the principles of the selection of swelling agents in the micelle-templated synthesis.
-For instance, the literature data on solubilization of alkylbenzenes in micelles of Pluronics surfactants suggested that xylene and ethylbenzene, which have the same number (two) of carbon atoms in alkyl substituents solubilize to a similar extent.
+For instance, the literature data on solubilization of alkylbenzenes in micelles of Pluronics surfactants suggested that xylene and ethylbenzene, which have the same number (two) of carbon atoms in alkyl substituents, solubilize to a similar extent.
 We investigated whether this result implies that the suitability of alkylbenzenes as swelling agents in conjunction with Pluronics block copolymers can be predicted on the basis of the total number of carbon atoms in alkyl substituents, without considering the number, position and size of the alkyl substituents.
-In particular, FDU-12 silica was synthesized under the same conditions using Pluronic F127 and either individual xylene isomers or ethylbenzene as swelling agents.
-The results were compared with those for xylenes (xylene isomer mixture possibly containing some ethylbenzene), which had been obtained earlier.
-It was found that all these swelling agents perform quite similarly in ultra-large-pore FDU-12 synthesis, although xylenes (isomer mixture) and ethylbenzene allowed us to obtain unit-cell parameters up to 55-56 nm and pore diameters up to 36 nm, while individual xylene isomers afforded slightly lower unit-cell parameters.
-The results for all the considered swelling agents were significantly different from those for TMB and toluene with three and one carbon atom in alkyl substituents, respectively.
-These results suggest a simplified procedure for the swelling agent identification in families of compounds in the absence of experimental data on solubilization of particular swelling agent candidates in surfactant solutions.
-Moreover, these results prompted us to further investigate the use of toluene as a swelling agent in FDU-12 synthesis.
-Other implications of the above insight into the selection of the swelling agents are also under investigation.
+For example, FDU-12 silicas synthesized under the same conditions using Pluronic F127 and either individual xylene isomers, or xylene isomers mixture or ethylbenzene as swelling agents were compared and it was found that all these swelling agents perform in a similar way.
+These and other results suggest that for alkyl-substituted benzenes, the total number of carbon atoms in the alkyl substituents can be used to predict the suitability of these compounds as swelling agents in combination with Pluronic block copolymers.

-The PRF award significantly facilitated PI’s advancement as an assistant professor and contributed to a favorable decision regarding the promotion to an associate professor position.
-It provided funds to support one Ph.D. student (US citizen), as well as two undergraduate students (both being minority students).
-The PRF award also provided much needed funding for chemicals and supplies used by one postdoctoral fellow, two graduate students, and three undergraduate students working on research projects within the scope of the PRF award.
+The PRF award facilitated PI’s advancement as an associate professor.
+It provided funds to support two Ph.D. students (including one US citizen), as well as two undergraduate students (one US citizen and one minority student).
+The PRF award also provided much needed funding for chemicals and supplies used by four graduate students (one of which recently graduated), and three undergraduate students (one graduated) working on research projects within the scope of the PRF award.